scrim-network/Ruckertetal_SFB_SLR_2016/README.txt

  =============================================================================
 | Short description of GIS folders:
 |  1.
-ROK_analysis: Contains all of the shapefiles and rasters used for flood
+Analysis: Contains most if not all of the shapefiles used for flood
 |     risk analysis.
+NOTE: Rasters and DEMs not included because of size.
 |     The .mxd files are ArcMap files set to create the figures in the paper.
 |  2.
-Tutorial: Contains a general tutorial on how to analyze flood Risk using
+Tutorial: Contains a step by step tutorial on how flood risk was analzyed
-|     Digital Elevation models.
+|      using Digital Elevation models.
 |     The data needed for this tutorial are included in the folder.
  =============================================================================